DIANSLEE/YOLOv9s-Multi/README.md

 The OBB (Oriented Bounding Box) comparative experiments are based on MMRotate and Ultralytics YOLO.
 (waiting the final figures)
 # Dataset Download
-The dataset and code can be downloaded (Baidu): https://pan.baidu.com/s/1EqHlkvU8H5EUnCFpzZUCkg?pwd=chak
+The dataset, model weight, and code can be downloaded (Baidu): https://pan.baidu.com/s/1EqHlkvU8H5EUnCFpzZUCkg?pwd=chak
 Or Google Drive: https://drive.google.com/drive/folders/1a3eRdFsPp-1PQB6WrNO6_lbgPUYTWyGq?usp=drive_link
 If the link is not work please contact to the author: 1837235434@qq.com
 # Notices